theislab/scib-pipeline/README.md

 > Note: Instead of `conda` you can use `mamba` to speed up installation times

+For R environments, some dependencies need to be installed after the environment has been created.
+However, it is important to set environment variables for the conda environments first, to guarantee that the correct R version installs packages into the correct directories.
+All necessary steps are mentioned below.

 ### Setting Environment Parameters

 Some parameters need to be added manually to the conda environment in order for packages to work correctly.